Charles Cripps, 1st Baron Parmoor: Family and early career

 Cripps was born in 1852 in West Ilsley, Berkshire, the third son of Henry William Cripps, a wealthy barrister and Queen's Counsel from Berkshire.
 He attended Winchester College from 1866 and New College, Oxford, from 1871, both on scholarships, and won four first classes at Oxford.
 At the end of his undergraduate years he was awarded a Fellowship at St John's College, Oxford, which he held for six years.

 He was called to the Bar from the Middle Temple in 1877 and went into practice as a barrister.
 In 1890 he became a Queen's Counsel and in 1893 a Bencher of the Middle Temple.
-He was appointed as Attorney-General to the Prince of Wales in 1895, an appointment he retained until 1914 under two further Princes, the future George V in 1901 and the future Edward VIII in 1910; his personal service to the royal family was rewarded in 1908 with a knighthood in the Royal Victorian Order.
+He was appointed as Attorney-General to the Prince of Wales in 1895, an appointment he retained until 1914 under two further Princes, the future George V in 1901 and the future Edward VIII in 1910; his personal service to the royal family was rewarded in 1908 with appointment as a Knight Commander of the Royal Victorian Order (KCVO).